Get

 Image Credit: Raevskaya, Shutterstock

-If your dog is not getting enough exercise, they have the energy to direct to other things, like stealing shoes.
-If your dog is a highly active breed, like a Husky, Shepherd, Retriever, Cattle Dog, etc., they will need daily exercise to keep them from becoming destructive.
+If your dog is not getting enough exercise, they have the energy to direct to other things, like stealing shoes or destroying furniture.
+If your dog is a highly active breed, like a Husky, Shepherd, Retriever, Cattle Dog, etc., they will need regular daily exercise, mental stimulation, and training to keep them from becoming destructive.

 How to Stop It

 Plan to spend certain hours of your day exercising your dog.
 If you have a fenced-in, safe area for them to run, let them get out their energy by chasing a ball or toy.
 Take them on long hikes and let them sniff as much as they want to.
-Dogs that don’t have the energy to spare are relaxed and happy at home.
+Use puzzle games to keep their mind engaged as well as their muscles.
+Dogs that don’t have much energy to spare are usually relaxed and happy at home.
 This makes them much less likely to steal things.

 4. Your Dog Likes the Smell of the Shoes